TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/fortran/index.md

 reversed = adjustl(trim(buff))
 write(*,'(g0.8)')reversed
 end program reversestring

 ```

 {% endraw %}

-[Reverse String](https://sampleprograms.io/projects/reverse-string) in [Fortran](https://sampleprograms.io/languages/fortran) was written by:
+Reverse String in [Fortran](https://sampleprograms.io/languages/fortran) was written by:

 - Mallikarjuna S J
 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 19 2023 22:24:49.
-The solution was first committed on Oct 27 2020 09:31:11.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution